fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Khabbab was assigned to tech the Quran for Fatima ibn Khattab.

 He wanted to punch Said ibn Zays but punched his sister. so he calmed down and asked let me see what you are reading.
 Umar could read and write.
 Umar took ghusl and read Ta Ha. he asked wher is the prophet SAW. and he went to the house of al Arkham still had a sword.

+Khabbab ibn Al Aratt - swordsman whos back was burned and who helped to turn Umar. he said o Umar may you be the one who the prophet Muhammad sas prayed for.

 Sahaba saw Umar and scared.
 Hamza said let him in .

-Umar said he came to convert and the prophet SAW said loudly Allahu Akbar. they went together with Hamza Umar and 40 people to pray in Haram.
+Umar said he came to convert and the prophet SWW said loudly Allahu Akbar. they went together with Hamza Umar and 40 people to pray in Haram.
 He personally informed Abu Jahl.

 </details>